-Rough Terrain fork lift Minuetman C-5A Cutaway Stud Marker O Ring Guage
+Rough Terrain fork lift Minuteman C-5A Cutaway Stud Marker O Ring Gauge

-The last order placed with Precise Models were 50 Grumman E-2C Hawkeyes from in-house stock and sold to a Grumman employee.
-The last models finished were McDonnell Douglas F-4J Phantoms just prior to closing in December 2005.
+The last order placed with Precise Models Inc. was 50 Grumman E-2C Hawkeyes finished with in-house stock for a Grumman employee.
+The last models to be finished were McDonnell Douglas F-4J Phantoms just prior to closing in December 2005.

 In February 2010 the Precise Models building was sold to a Elyria auto body repair & painting business.
 The building has undergone a significant renovation with landscaping and interior work.
-The last 4 employees to leave were Frannie, Donna, Phyllis and Joe.
+The last 4 employees to leave were Frannie (aka - Grannie), Donna, Phyllis and Joe.
 Frannie had been employed at Topping painting models as had Phyllis's mother.
-Phyllis could look and hand mix the colors to perfectly match the color needed and store the excess paint in coffee cans.
-Donna would patiently sit and apply decals all day long, applying the finishing touch.
+Phyllis had an uncanny ability to look at and hand mix the colors to perfectly match.
+Excess paint was stored in coffee cans until needed.
+Donna was primarily the office assistant and later would patiently sit and apply decals to add the finishing touch.
 They along with many others had dedicated many years in making high quality collectible models.
-Today, Gary is retired but remains active in the VFW and American Legion.
-He has contributed much of the historical information for this site remains a good family friend.

 Precise Models, Inc.